melt7777/admintools/1and1/commands.md

 both packages but will not have access to the options mentioned above.
 Performance and resource wise they are the same server.

-## 1&1 SSL: How to use with External Domain and External Name Servers:

-In order to use our certificates the domain must exist in the 1&1 Domain Center.
-If you want to use external nameservers, you have to go into Domain Center and set those nameservers to match what is shown on WHOIS.
-Then, you will have to create an email account at your mail host to do email-based domain validation.
-Create hostmaster@yourdomain.com email account so you can verify.
-Then you can setup the cert in 1&1 Manage SSL section.
-And use the email to confirm the certificate.
-And then it will let you download the key, cert and intermediate/ca cert files.

 ## 1&1 VPS: How to manage a 1&1 Virtuozzo/Parallels VPS using Parallels Power Panel: